Adam Curry: Personal life

+Religious beliefs

 Together with his wife Tina Snider, he found God at age 58.
 In an interview on Dutch television that was shown right before an episode of the Hour of Power in January 2025, Curry says that he and his wife simultaneously felt the need to find a church and start reading the Bible.
 After watching the episode of The Chosen in which Jesus explains to Nicodemus how to be born (again) of water and the Spirit, Curry says he was ready to be baptized.
 He considers it an honorary title when people are calling him a Jesus-freak.
 Curry tells openly about this process and the changes in his life in interviews and podcasts.